 Most universities are either city-based with excellent public transport links, or campus-based with everything you need on your doorstep.
 You probably won't require a car while studying, which will save you a lot of cash.

-If you plan on taking the train regularly - whether you're visiting parents or friends at other universities - make sure you buy a 16-25 railcard.
+If you plan on taking the train regularly, make sure you buy a 16-25 railcard.
 Costing £30 for one year or £70 for three years, this will give you a third off all rail fares.
-Combined with cheap advance tickets, the card will soon pay for itself in the savings you make.
+The card will pay for itself in the savings you make.

-More locally, buses remain one of the cheapest ways to get around town.
+More locally, buses remain one of the cheapest ways to get around.
 Check whether there are any student discounts or weekly/monthly passes available on services you use regularly.

 Take advantage of student discounts